First things first, ¿who makes this elixir?

-These bees are extremely selective with the type of flowers they forage, they search for only the best to produce the richest and finest nectar, and because QBH only works within Protected Natural Areas, this guarantees the purity and selection of the best flowers of the Mayan forest obtaining a high quality honey with an unparalleled taste.
+These bees are extremely selective with the type of flowers they forage, they search for only the best to produce the richest and finest nectar, and because QBH only works within Protected Natural Areas, this guarantees the purity and selection of the best flowers of the Mayan forest obtaining high-quality honey with an unparalleled taste.

-Because of this selective behavior, melipona beehives only produce up to 3 to 4 liters of honey per year, which makes it a unique and highly valued honey. .
+Because of this selective behavior, melipona's beehives only produce up to 3 to 4 liters of honey per year, which makes it a unique and highly valued honey.

 To the Maya, bees are imbued with mystical power, said to appear as messengers between the living world and the underworld.